rigr/PedalinoMini/README.md

 PedalinoMini™ supports IEEE 802.11 b/g/n WiFi with WPA/WPA2 authentication (only 2.4 GHz).

 PedalinoMini™ implements Wi-Fi Protected Setup (WPS) and Smart Config technology ([Espressif’s ESP-TOUCH protocol](https://www.espressif.com/en/products/software/esp-touch/overview)).
-WPS needs access to the WPS button on the WiFi router.
-Smart Config requires a smartphone with one the following apps:
+WPS needs access to the WPS button of the WiFi router.
+Smart Config requires a smartphone with one of the following apps:

 - [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) for Android
 - [Espressif Esptouch](https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8) for iOS

-If the WiFi network is not available PedalinoMini™ will create an hotspot for you.
+If the WiFi network is not available PedalinoMini™ will create a hotspot for you.
 Once connected to the PedalinoMini™ hotspot, you can use the web interface to set the SSID and password of an access point that you would like to connect to.

 - On power on Pedalino will try to connect to the last know access point
-- If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode
+- If it cannot connect to the last used access point within 15 seconds it enters Smart Config mode
 - Start one of the suggested apps to configure SSID and password
 - If it doesn't receive any SSID and password during the next 15 seconds it enters into WPS mode
 - Press WPS button on your WiFi router
-- If it doesn't receive any SSID and password during the next 15 seconds it switch to AP mode
+- If it doesn't receive any SSID and password during the next 15 seconds it switches to AP mode
-- In AP mode PedalinoMini™ create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
+- In AP mode PedalinoMini™ creates a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
 The required password is XXXXXXXX (uppercase).
 XXXXXXXX is a variable string.
 - Reboot Pedalino to restart the procedure.

 ```C++